contentstack/cli/packages/contentstack-audit/README.md

 ## `csdx audit`

-Audit and find possible errors in the exported data
+Perform audits and find possible errors in the exported Contentstack data

 ```
 USAGE